BlueBirdBack/100-Days-of-GPTs/Day-26-Pixel-Muse.md

 - Upload an image to proceed
 - Input anything to start
-- Happy New Year of the Dragon!
+- List pixel art sub-styles
 - Chunk big dreams into doable steps

 ### Knowledge